newscred/webhook-broker/docs/tech-specs/basic-spec.md

   * The POST call also will need the channel token for simple auth purpose - `X-Broker-Channel-Token`
   * The message priority will also need to be passed via header - `X-Broker-Message-Priority`
   * Message's content type will be derived from request `Content-Type`; if missing will default to `application/octet-stream`
-* The **Message** list endpoint can be filtered using _statusChangedSince_ query parameter
 * The **Message** `GET` endpoint will list all the jobs and their status in the resource itself since the **Message** and **DeliverJob** are both immutable through the API.
-  * **DeliveryJob** will expose re-trigger endpoint to be used by consumer, but only if the delivery status is _dead_.
-* **Message** delivery or **DeliveryJob** can be re-triggered using _Admin Token_ by the Fail-safe worker
+* **Message** delivery or **DeliveryJob** will be triggered within dispatcher without using any endpoint
-  * That means they will have special re-trigger endpoint which will need _Admin Token_.
-  * DLQ'd jobs can be re-triggered by consumer using its _Consumer Token_.
+  * DLQ'd jobs can be re-triggered by consumer using its _Consumer Token_; in such case all dead jobs will be requeued.
-  * The Admin token is - `X-Broker-Admin-Token`
   * The delivery to a consumer will also contain `X-Broker-Consumer-Token` to ensure the request is coming from Broker, in addition to a custom `User-Agent`

 So the endpoints available would be -

 1. PUT /producer/{producer-id}
-1. GET /producers (Query Params - size, first)
+1. GET /producers (query params for pagination)
 1. GET /producer/{producer-id}
 1. PUT /channel/{channel-id}
-1. GET /channels (Query Params - size, first)
+1. GET /channels (query params for pagination)
 1. GET /channel/{channel-id}
 1. PUT /channel/{channel-id}/consumer/{consumer-id}
-1. GET /channel/{channel-id}/consumers (Query Params - size, first)
+1. GET /channel/{channel-id}/consumers (query params for pagination)
 1. GET /channel/{channel-id}/consumer/{consumer-id}
 1. DELETE /channel/{channel-id}/consumer/{consumer-id}
-1. GET /channel/{channel-id}/consumer/{consumer-id}/dlq - The dead letter queue
 1. POST /channel/{channel-id}/broadcast
-1. GET /channel/{channel-id}/messages (Query Params - statusChangedSince, size, first)
 1. GET /channel/{channel-id}/message/{message-id}
+1. GET /channel/{channel-id}/consumer/{consumer-id}/dlq - The dead letter queue
-1. POST /channel/{channel-id}/message/{message-id}/re-trigger (fail-safe only)
+1. POST /channel/{channel-id}/consumer/{consumer-id}/dlq - Requeue all dead messages
-1. POST /channel/{channel-id}/message/{message-id}/job/{job-id}/re-trigger (DLQ or fail-safe)
+1. GET /channel/{channel-id}/messages (query params for pagination)

 ### Fail-safe worker

-Whether the fail-safe worker is working, that will be a configuration; similarly the _Admin Token_ will also be a configuration.
-Fail-safe worker will simply re-trigger a state using Load-Balanced endpoint of the broker (that is call itself) so that rest of the process works as usual.
-The spinning up of fail-safe worker will be configurable so that fail-safe is executed from a single execution-unit.
+All broker processes will run the fail-safe workers in the background.
+The motivation for this choice is the fact that, we want fault tolerance even in recovery/fail-safe workers and what that will entail is we will need some form of guarantee that a **DeliveryJob** or a **Message** will not be picked for recovery by multiple workers regardless.
+So instead of going for dedicated fail-safe workers all worker instance by default will work as recovery agent and use MUTEX described as follows.

+We will have a _recovery_ table in the DB that will contain the message or job being recovered and once recovered it will be removed.
+Here is how the pseudo code for any recovery agent look like -

+1. Delete any recovery lock older than rational delay
+1. Query DB to get all the objects that need recovery
+1. For each object first insert to _recovery_ table
+1. If insertion succeeded follow with the recovery act
+1. After recovery delete the lock-record from _recovery_ table

+There are 3 primary recovery/fail-safe scenario -

+1. Message is acknowledged but not dispatched - query using status acknowledged and received at prior to rational delay
+1. Message is queued but not picked for delivery (first time or retry) - query using status queued, earliest next delivery at older than now
+1. Message is in-flight and past timeout settings (which means most likely the worker crashed in between) - query using status inflight and statusChanged at is older than (consumer timeout + rational delay); in this case just mark the job as dead.

 ### Libraries